jainilsevalia/QuizApp-Serverless/README.md

 | GCP Firestore           | Used in multiple features, including User Authentication (storing security questions and answers), User Profile Management (storing user information), Trivia Game Lobby (storing games and questions), Team Management (as a database for team-related data), and Automated Question Tagging (storing tagged questions).  |
 | Google Cloud Natural Language API | Used in Automated Question Tagging for its NLP capabilities in automatically tagging newly added questions.                                                                         |

-# Challenges and Solutions:
+# Challenges and Technical Resolutions:

 ## Challenges:

 - **Integration of AI Services:**
   - Faced issues with OpenAI API call limits.
-  - Overcame by creating a new account and implementing usage optimizations.
+  - Overcame by implementing request batching and optimizing payload size to maximize efficiency.

 - **Leaderboards Implementation:**
   - AWS Academy restrictions on QuickSight access.
-  - Worked around by creating a personal AWS account for QuickSight.
+  - Worked around by utilizing Amazon Quicksight Embedding for secure external access.

-## Solutions:
+## Technical Resolutions:

 - **CI/CD Pipeline and Dockerization:**
   - Configured a robust CI/CD pipeline for the frontend with Docker on GCP Cloud Run.